dbp1994/dbp1994.github.io/_misc/2023-12-15-periods-1-2-high-dim-prob-alg-stats.md

-## I will document the summary of what I have been studying during Period-1 (16 weeks of Fall'23) and Period-2 (16 weeks of Spring'24).
-I primariy focused on algorithmic high-dimensional robust statistics and high-dimensional probability, respectively.
+## I will document the summary of what I have been studying during Period-1 (16 weeks of Fall'23) and Period-2 (16 weeks of Spring'24):
+- Algorithmic High-Dimensional Robust Statistics (Period-1)
+- High-dimensional Probability & Applications (Period-2)

 # Period-1: Algorithmic Statistics
 I took an amazing course recently by Prof. Ilias Diakonikolas on "Algorithmic High-Dimensional Robust Statistics".
 Below are links to my personal notes from his book and the class he taught.